cryptoadvance/specter-desktop/docs/faq.md

 ### *Is specter-DIY safe to use?*

 It has been used by many people in production in multi- and singlesig setups.
-Use it on your own risk and there is no warranty you can break.
-Don't trust, verify!
+But, keep in mind: "Don't trust, verify!"

 ### *I'm wondering what if someone takes the device?
 How does Specter-DIY approach this scenario?*